 With a dedicated merchant account provided alongside the payment gateway, businesses of PaySimple traditionally favor the cost-effectiveness delivered by the platform.

-The PaySimple gateway, merchant account and additional merchant services are supported by the dedicated, U.S. based customer care team.
+The PaySimple gateway, merchant account, and additional merchant services are supported by our dedicated, U.S. based customer care team.
 This level of support and extensive solution offering delivers operational efficiencies to over 20,000 businesses nationwide.

-Security standards within the PaySimple gateway are one of the most advanced in the market, ensuring customer information is appropriately handled within PCI-DSS compliance guidelines at all times.
+In addition, security standards within our payment gateway are one of the most advanced in the market, ensuring customer information is appropriately handled within PCI-DSS compliance guidelines at all times.

-Depending on what your business is aiming to achieve with payment acceptance, speaking with a PaySimple Product Expert can help determine if our gateway is right for you.
+Depending on what your business is aiming to achieve with payment acceptance, speaking with a PaySimple product expert can help you determine if our payment gateway options are right for you.
 To learn more about the PaySimple payment gateway and additional merchant services, contact us.